paulius-kazokas/Real-Estate-Bill-Generator/README.md

 Custom filter will include users custom filtering, by that the filter will be parsed and json report will be generated, inserted into Bill table ( this will enable user history and instead generating report the already existed report will be suggested and showsn from database )

+__Recheck calculations__

+Check when using filters if correct calculations are applied to calculate utility and total prices

 ---

 ### Sources